 Formal Leadership Opportunities

 The structure of formal leadership at De La Salle College has been created to enable as many students as is practical to experience formal leadership roles.
-This structure has been designed to enable learning through experience and through modeling of the behaviours demonstrated by a good leader.
+This structure has been designed to enable learning through experience and through modelling of the behaviours demonstrated by a good leader.

-Class Captains meet regularly in their year level groups and with the College Leaders to establish goals and outcomes for each semester.
+Class Captains meet regularly in their year level groups and with the College Leaders to establish goals and outcomes for each year.
 This model promotes active participation in organisation, goal setting and team work.

-Year 12 College Leadership
+Year 12 Student Leadership

 Any student in Year 12 may apply for a leadership position.
 The selection process is conducted in Term 3 each year and involves student application, shortlisting by a selection panel, speeches to the year level, a consultation survey of staff and prospective students in the year level, short-listing of applicants and a selection panel interview.